metaschema-framework/oss-maven/README.md

 * Provides Maven SCM Git support through the use of the [maven-scm-provider-gitexe](https://maven.apache.org/scm/maven-scm-providers/maven-scm-providers-git/maven-scm-provider-gitexe/).
 * Configures java source and compile targets to 11.
 * Manages Maven Plugin versions for a large number of common Plugins to provide a stable build experience.
-* Sets up Maven site building using NIST templates
+* Sets up Maven site building
 * Configures Javadoc generation, with linking to Java 8 Javadocs
 * Uses [PMD](https://pmd.github.io/) through the [maven-pmd-plugin](https://maven.apache.org/plugins/maven-pmd-plugin/) supporting basic static code analysis.
-* Enforces NIST license use on source through the [license-maven-plugin](http://code.mycila.com/license-maven-plugin/).
+* Enforces CC0 use on source through the [license-maven-plugin](http://code.mycila.com/license-maven-plugin/).
 * and many other features.

 ## System Requirements